amqp-node/amqplib/channel_api.md

-This function can be used with both channel and callback API, but cannot be made into promise, because the callback function can be called multiple times asynchronously from the erorr event handler.
+This function can be used with both channel and callback API, but cannot be made into promise, because the callback function can be called multiple times asynchronously from the error event handler.

 Complete example can be found in `examples/tutorials/receive_recover_helper.js` and `examples/tutorials/callback_api/receive_recover_helper.js`